 A majority of senators then in office shall constitute a quorum.
 In the absence of a call for a quorum, the members present may conduct business not requiring action.

-The agenda for regular meetings shall be as follows unless modified by action of the senators present.
+The agenda for regular meetings shall clearly delineate information, action, and discussion items and is subject to modification by action of the senators present.

-The Academic Senate shall comply with applicable provisions of Public Meetings laws, Public Records laws, and the Brown Act.
-Notice of special meetings shall be posted on the Kentfield Campus at the Learning Resource Center mailroom, and on the Indian Valley Campus at the Student Services Mailroom.
+The Academic Senate shall comply with applicable provisions of Public Meetings laws, Public Records laws, and the Brown Act in posting notice and agenda of meetings.

 The Senate shall have the following standing committees: